amaro0/eslint-plugin-ioc/README.md

 }
 ```

-- `injectionTokenNameRegex` - set to some regexp to enforce strict naming patter of injection tokens
-- `injectDecoratorRegex` - set to some regexp if you are using other naming for inject decorators than /^(i|I)nject$/

-### injection-token-type

-Lint injection token type

-- `allowedTypes` - array of allowed types, can be: `['symbol', 'string', 'object']`
-- `injectionTokenNameRegex` - set to some regexp to enforce strict naming patter of injection tokens
 - `injectDecoratorRegex` - set to some regexp if you are using other naming for inject decorators than `/^(i|I)nject$/`

 #### Complete usage